B-Benja/Bens_Zotero/docs/adding-citations.md

         ```

     ## Overleaf and Zotero
-    Find more information on how to synchronise .bib files with the online Latex service Zotero [in the section Overleaf & Zotero](/Bens_Zotero/working_overleaf/).
+    Find more information on how to synchronise .bib files with the online Latex service Overleaf [in the section Overleaf & Zotero](/Bens_Zotero/working_overleaf/).

     === "Renders to"
         ![](images/latex_output.png)